apify/apify-docs/docs/storage/dataset.md

 > Unnamed datasets expire after 7 days unless otherwise specified.

 Dataset storage is immutable - data can only be added and cannot be changed.

+---
+for tabulated data (html, csv, excel) (anything that has columns), the maximum number of columns is 3000 - evrything else will be cut off

+show that parameters like 'fields' can be isolated when exporting (check in api docs under OMIT) api, client, sdk

+lik sdk examples for dataset map/reduce

+MENTION ABOUT XML STUFF IN API DOCS

 There are four ways to access your datasets: